 I came up with a mantra to get myself to exercise that may work for you too.
 I simply say to myself “No excuses!” to any rationalizations I may come up with for not exercising.

 You’ll have days when you really will not want to exercise for whatever reason.
 Maybe you had too many beers the night before or you’re depressed due to a romantic breakup.
 Force yourself to do it anyway.
 You’ll feel better, guaranteed.
-And you’ll develop the habit of overcoming discomforts.
+And you’ll develop the habit of overcoming difficulties.

 When it comes to starting and sticking with exercise, it does not matter how young or old you are.
 It c